WHAT VOICEMEETER CAN DO FOR

 Make it louder.
 Protect against overloads.

-The “Brickwall” Strip-Limiter in VoiceMeeter Banana + Potato allows to define a limit for each audio source.
+The “Brickwall” Strip-Limiter in VoiceMeeter Banana + Potato allows you to define a limit for each audio source.
 This is helpful in a live conferencing context where you want to be sure about your max level, effects, inserts or any other attending voices and protect your ears and speakers.

 Make your voice more audible.
 Remove noise.